-Add Action – Building, Parsing and Adding Tasks
+Add Action – Parsing, Building and Adding Tasks

-Figure 14 – Class Diagram for Add Action
+Figure 11 – Class Diagram for Add Action

-The Task Builder is used by the Add action to parse and create Task objects.
+The high-level structure of TaskBuilder is outlined in Figure 11.
+Task Builder is used by the Add action to parse and create Task objects.
 The system makes use of the PrettyTime NLP library to recognize date and time formats.
 However, its behavior is inconsistent across various scenarios.
-There is also a need to have Relative Date Display.
+There is also a need to have Relative Date Display to facilitate Task Editing and Live Task Preview.
 Therefore, the solution is to convert a Task description to something that is more easily understood, parsed and displayed later on.

-An Add object passes the user input to Task Builder, which in turn sends it to TaskCatalystCommons for parsing.
+When the user wants to add a task, the Add object passes the user input to Task Builder, which in turn uses the parsing libraries in TaskCatalystCommons.
 The parsing process produces an Interpreted String which is of the following format:

 This is a sample task.
 Some sample dates are {08 Nov 2014 02:00:00 PM}, {08 Nov 2014 03:00:00 PM} and {08 Nov 2014 05:00:00 PM}.
 [This text is ignored].

 Notice that each date is stored in absolute format and enclosed in curly braces.
-The Interpreted Input can be converted into a Relative String for further manipulation or a Display String for displaying.
+The Interpreted String can be converted into a Relative String for further manipulation or a Display String for displaying.

+The following table outlines the conversion methods in TaskCatalystCommons.